 A blank page journal is better than a lined journal if you want to add sketches and drawings to your journal.
 Some of us use our journals for doodling, and it’s far more fun if you don’t have lines blocking your way!

 The disadvantage to a blank journal, in my opinion, is writing in a straight line.
-If I don’t have an actual line to write on, my sentence will not be straight.
+My sentence will not be straight if I don’t have a solid line to write on.
 Some people can write straight naturally, and I envy those folks.
 I’m not one of them.

-Bullet journals are all the rage, and they are amazing for folks who want to design their own perfect journal.
+Bullet journals are all the rage, and they are fantastic for folks who want to design their perfect journal.

 All-in-one notebooks are a cross between a journal and a planner.
 These have schedules, calendars, task lists, and extra room for you to write out your daily thoughts.
 I only like these types of journals for planning and scheduling.
 I prefer not to brain dump right onto my schedule!
 However, everyone is different, and if you want one spot for all your needs, an all-in-one planner is worth checking out.